Local Government Reform Act 2014: Background

-The Local Government Act 2001 had replaced the Local Government (Ireland) Act 1898 as the main basis for local government in the state.
+The Local Government Act 2001 had replaced the Local Government (Ireland) Act 1898 as the primary legislation for local government in the state.
 It redesignated the "urban district councils" and "town commissioners" as "town councils" without substantive changes to their existing powers, which were relatively slight for urban districts and even more so for commissioners.
 Various plans for more fundamental changes to the local government system have been made both before and after the 2001 Act.
 After the 2011 general election, the new Fine Gael–Labour coalition's programme for government promised reform and rationalisation of local authorities, both to enhance democratic accountability and local power, and as part of a broader range of spending cuts in response to the state's ongoing financial crisis.
 In 2011 and 2012, local commissions recommended the mergers of three pairs of neighbouring first-tier local authorities: North and South Tipperary, Waterford City and County, and Limerick City and County.
 In 2012, the Department of the Environment, Community and Local Government published Putting People First — Action Programme for Effective Local Government, which outlined the changes planned for the prospective bill.
 The minister established a boundary commission to define local electoral areas for the 2014 election, including the Action Programme within its terms of reference.

 Provision for directly elected mayors was included in the 2001 Act but repealed in 2003 without having been invoked.
 The idea of an executive mayor for Greater Dublin was given impetus by the establishment of a Mayor of London, and was promoted by the Green Party in the 2007–11 government.
 A bill to that effect was introduced in 2010, lapsing when the Dáil was dissolved for the 2011 election.